Stellar-Cannacoin/NodeJS_Reddit_TipBot/README.md

 ### Available Commands

-- **Tip**: To send a tip to another user, reply to their comment or post with the command `!canna AMOUNT SYMBOL`.
-Replace `AMOUNT` with the desired number of tokens to be sent and `SYMBOL` with the token symbol (e.g., `CC` for Cannacoins).
+- **Tip**: To send a tip to another user, reply to their comment or post with the command `!canna AMOUNT`.
+Replace `AMOUNT` with the desired number of tokens.

 - **Balance**: To check your current balance, use the command `!balance`.